instana/openapi/spec/descriptions/tagSyntheticResults.md

 2. *pageSize* set the number of Synthetic test results you want to return with one query

 **order** You can order the returned items alphanumerical by label, either ascending or descending
-1. *by* Use the metric name, "synthetic.metricsResponseTime", to order by its value
+1. *by* Use the metric name, "response_time", to order by its value
 2. *direction* either ascending (ASC) or descending (DESC)

 **tagFilters** It serves as a filter to narrow down return results.
 The name of a tagFilter is one of the following: